mehboobali98/Exam-Schedule-Generation/README.md

-# Exam-Schedule-Generation by Searching (Local and Evolutionary)
+# Exam Schedule Generation by Searching (Local and Evolutionary)